 The CPFF 2020 began its purchase operations on April 14, 2020.
 Over the course of its life, the facility purchased a total of \$4.285 billion in three-month commercial paper from a range of nonfinancial, financial, and asset-backed commercial paper issuers who used the facility primarily in the first few weeks of its operation.
 The CPFF 2020's active purchase period ended on March 31, 2021, with no outstanding commercial paper holdings.
-The facility was dissolved on July 8, 2021, after returning the full sum of the Treasury's equity contribution (plus \$4.8 million in interest earnings) and distributing the facility's \$49.1 million in profits to the Treasury and the New York Fed.
+The facility was dissolved July 8, 2021, after returning the full sum of the Treasury's equity contribution (plus \$4.8 million in interest earnings) and distributing the facility's \$49.1 million in profits to the Treasury and New York Fed.
 Conditions in the commercial paper market improved considerably in the weeks following the announcement that the CPFF 2020 would be established.
-Spreads returned to more normal levels and companies were once again able to issue paper at longer maturities.
-The boost to confidence provided by the CPFF 2020, as well as other actions taken by the Federal Reserve in March, appears to have contributed to this improvement in market functioning.
+Spreads returned to more normal levels and companies were once again able to issue at longer maturities.
+The boost to confidence provided by the CPFF 2020, as well as other actions taken by the Federal Reserve in March, appear to have contributed to this improvement in market functioning.

-Adrian, Kimbrough, and Marchioni (2011) offer an extensive discussion of the 2008 CPFF, including background on the commercial paper market and the economics of the facility.
-In this article, we focus on differences in the commercial paper market relative to the last decade, and we elucidate lessons learned from the COVID-19 shock, which had very different dynamics from those of the GFC when the CPFF was originally used.
-Despite the different origins of the 2008 and 2020 disruptions, as in 2008, the CPFF 2020 served to stabilize conditions in the commercial paper market by providing a backstop to issuers who felt the strains of liquidity shortages in the marketplace.
-This article proceeds as follows: Section 2 offers background on the commercial paper market, Section 3 on the operation and design of the facility, and Section 4 concludes.
+Adrian et al (2011) offer an extensive discussion of the 2008 CPFF, including background on the commercial paper market and the economics of the facility.
+We focus in this work on differences in the commercial paper market relative to the last decade as well as elucidate lessons learned from the COVID-19 shock, which had very different dynamics than did the financial crisis when the CPFF was originally used.
+Despite the different origins of the 2008 and 2020 disruptions, as in 2008, the CPFF 2020 served to stabilize commercial paper market conditions by providing a backstop to issuers who felt the strains of liquidity shortages in the marketplace.
+The paper proceeds as follows: Section 2 offers